UK planning regulations are in place to control the development and use of land and buildings in the public interest.

 Our role is to conserve and enhance the natural beauty, wildlife and cultural heritage of the South Downs National Park.
 As the planning authority for the National Park we expect land owners and developers to comply with planning laws and not carry out development without the necessary planning permission.
 We are committed to ensuring that planning, and other environmental controls are enforced and where consent is granted, approved plans and conditions are followed.

 The South Downs Enforcement Guide explains how complaints are investigated, prioritised and what action we can take when planning permission is breached.
+(The Enforcement Guide is currently being updated and will be available from April 1 2017).

 In the majority of cases breaches in planning can be fixed through negotiation and this will be our first aim.
 However there are a range of enforcement powers which we can use if necessary.